HyuanTan/hyuantan.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi, I'm Huoyuan Tan, a first-year Master's student in Computer Science and Engineering at the IT Faculty of the University of Gothenburg.
-I hold a Bachelor's degree in Medical Information Engineering, during which I worked with my supervisor to analyze data collected from biological IoT devices using machine learning.
+I hold a Bachelor's degree in Medical Information Engineering and under the supervision of my advisor, I participated in the analysis of data collected from biological IoT devices using machine learning.

 After graduation, I worked as an algorithm engineer at an autonomous driving company, where I developed algorithms related to industrial autonomous systems, including SLAM, perception, path planning, and control.